 The real showstopper is the AMOLED screen.
 It's a 1.3-inch display with a resolution of 416 x 416 pixels, and it's bright as hell.
 I loved the display on the Venu 2, and I'm pretty sure the epix uses the same display or something very similar.
 It's easy to read in broad daylight and looks pretty, too.

-I would classify the Garmin epix as a rugged smartwatch, and therefore it's slightly bulkier than your Apple Watch or Huawei Watch GT 3.
-The epix also comes in one size only, which is great because you don't have to mull over which size to get.
+I would classify the Garmin Epix Gen 2 as a rugged smartwatch, and therefore it's slightly bulkier than your Apple Watch or Huawei Watch GT 3.
+The wearable also comes in one size only, which is great because you don't have to mull over which size to get.
 Compare this with the 22 different Fenix 7 varieties.

-One thing that's missing from the epix is solar charging.
+One thing that's missing from the Epix Gen 2 is solar charging.
 As I was told, this is because the AMOLED screen is so energy-hungry; adding even the new updated Power Glass to the epix wouldn't make a whole lot of difference in battery life but would increase the price significantly.
-Long story short, there is no user benefit from including solar charging in the epix (Gen 2).
+Long story short, there is no user benefit from including solar charging in the Epix Gen 2.

-Plus there are daily workout suggestions and the epix even has those animated workouts you can watch on the watch.
-There are new HIIT training modes (AMRAP and EMOM) so you can use the epix for cross-training.
+Plus, there are daily workout suggestions, and the Epix Gen 2 even has those animated workouts you can watch on the watch.
+There are new HIIT training modes (AMRAP and EMOM), so you can use the epix for cross-training.
 Don't forget your cross-training shoes, though!

 This is reduced to 6 days if you enable the always-on screen and increases to 21 days with the battery saver turned on.

-I understand there are technical limitations and Garmin might intentionally want to keep its watches bulky but I think the epix (Gen 2) would benefit from being a bit thinner and lighter.
-A watch this big is not the most comfortable to wear for sleeping and if you won't wear it during the night, it won't be able to provide accurate Body Battery and recovery estimations.
+I understand there are technical limitations, and Garmin might intentionally want to keep its watches bulky, but I think the Epix Gen 2 would benefit from being a bit thinner and lighter.
+A watch this big is not the most comfortable to wear for sleeping, and if you don't wear it during the night, it won't be able to provide accurate Body Battery and recovery estimations.

 I also appreciate the watch is a premium smartwatch but it is expensive.
 The base model is way more costly than the standard Fenix 7S, and that's not a cheap watch either.
-The epix (gen 2) is twice as expensive as the Venu 2, although it must be said that the Venu 2 isn't marketed as a premium smartwatch.
-That's not cheap either, though.
+The Epix Gen 2 is twice as expensive as the Venu 2, although it must be said that the Venu 2 isn't marketed as a premium smartwatch.
+That's not cheap, either.

 There is also the Polar Vantage V2.
 It can be operated via touch (not quite as smooth as the epix, though) and has running and cycling performance tests that provide interesting insights into training.
 The Vantage V2 is also one of the best running watches to help you optimise recovery.